shockpkg/icon-encoder/README.md

 import {fs} from 'fs';
 import {IconIco} from '@shockpkg/icon-encoder';

-// Passing null automatically compresses icons for backwards copatability.
+// Passing null automatically compresses icons for backwards compatibility.
 // Pass true to force icons to be PNG encoded, or false to force BMP. const png = null;
 const ico = new IconIco();